Meme1079/PsychWiki/PsychWiki_Source/Basics of Coding.md

 # Keywords Functions
 ### function(parameter)
-A function is a collection of code that cooperates to complete a task.
+A function is a <ins>collection of code that cooperates to complete a task</ins>.

 You can put a function on a variable but don't put the name of the function only `function()`.
 And accessing it, put the variable name with a parentheses `()`, same works with tables.